GRANITE : a Byzantine-Resilient Dynamic Gossip Learning Framework: Worst-case Theoretical Analysis

+~ In this section, we aim to study the evolution of the expected local Byzantine ratio $B(t)$ and derive a conservative upper bound for it.
+To this end, we characterize the convergence of the known honest nodes towards $\honest$ in the following theorem.

-Solving ~\eqref{eq:ode} yields Theorem~\eqref{thm:convergence-c}~(See Appendix~\ref{appendix:ode-derivation} for details). \begin{theorem}[Exponential Convergence of Known-Honest IDs] Let $\correctp{t}$ denote the number of unique honest identifiers known to a node at time $t$, and assume that correct identifiers arrive at an overall rate \(\alpha\).
-We Then have:
+\begin{theorem}[Exponential Convergence of Known-Honest IDs] Let $\correctp{t}$ denote the number of unique honest identifiers known to a node at time $t$, and assume that correct identifiers arrive at an overall rate \(\sigma\).
+We then have:

 \end{theorem}

 \begin{corollary} The expected time-dependent fraction of Byzantine nodes in local views is bounded by:

 \end{corollary}